 Prime Minister Andrej Babis confirmed that six people had been killed and that the shootings occurred in a hospital waiting room.
 “There were four dead and two injured people, who unfortunately died too,” he told Czech media.
 Another two people have been injured, according to latest police information.

-Czech Radio identified the suspect as a local construction technician who was on medical leave, according to the director of the firm he worked in.
+Czech Radio identified the suspect of the hospital shooting as a local construction technician who was on medical leave, according to the director of the firm he worked in.

 President Milos Zeman expressed his deepest condolences to the survivors and Ivo Vondrak, the governor of the Moravian-Silesian Region, said the shooting was “a great tragedy”.